assaabloy-ppi/salt-channel/readme.md

 This repo contains [the specification](files/spec/) and the Java reference implementation of
-*Salt Channel* - a simple, light-weight secure channel protocol based on [TweetNaCl](http://tweetnacl.cr.yp.to/) by Bernstein et al.
+*Salt Channel* - a simple, light-weight secure channel protocol based on the [TweetNaCl](http://tweetnacl.cr.yp.to/) API / library by Bernstein et al.
 Salt Channel is "Powered by Curve25519".

 Salt Channel is simpler than TLS and works well on small embedded processors.